ivandustin/seeds/README.md

 But I say to you, do not swear at all.
 Neither by heaven, because it is the throne of GOD.
 Nor by the earth, because it is His footstool.
 Nor into Jerusalem, because it is the city of the great King.
 Nor should you swear by your head, because you are not able to make one hair white or black.

 But let your word be, if yes, then yes.
 If no, then no. And beyond these is from evil.

+###### Matthew 5:38-42

+You heard that it was said, "Eye for eye and tooth for tooth."

+But I say to you, do not resist the evil one.

+But whoever is slapping you into your right cheek, turn to him also the other one.

+And to the one who wants you to be judged and take your tunic, send away to him also the cloak.

+And whoever will be compelling you one mile, go with him two.

+To the one who is asking you, give.

+And to the one who is wanting to borrow from you, do not turn away.